MF57/central/README.md

 - it is assumed that connection between hosts is assured
 - clock between all of hosts HAS TO be synchronized, ie. using ntp (see: https://help.ubuntu.com/lts/serverguide/NTP.html, https://ubuntuforums.org/showthread.php?t=862620, netprobe-docs), otherwise, the results will be random (negative, close to 0, etc.)

-Central app is running on port 5005<br>
+Central app is running on port 5005 by default<br>
-Netprobe app is running on port 5000
+Netprobe app is running on port 5000 by default

 ## How to run